 The clock mechanism itself is composed of three main components: the astronomical dial, representing the position of the Sun and Moon in the sky and displaying various astronomical details; “The Walk of the Apostles”, a clockwork hourly show of figures of the Apostles and other moving sculptures—notably a figure of Death (represented by a skeleton) striking the time; and a calendar dial with medallions representing the months.
 According to local legend, the city will suffer if the clock is neglected and its good operation is placed in jeopardy and a skeleton, mounted on the clock, was supposed nod his head in confirmation.
 Based on the legend, the only hope was represented by a boy born in the New Year´s night.

 Blimey.
-And that is just putting it in layman’s terms, if you check out the link it’s a lot more intricate than that!
+And that is just putting it in layman’s terms, if you check out that link it’s a lot more intricate than that!

-Walking further around the Old Town area was like stepping back in history to a medieval European marketplace; Blacksmiths making knives on anvils in the street, pork legs cooking over an open flame and more homemade sausages.
-I bought a plate of the pork, was instantly asked how many beers I wanted and we went over to a standing-room table and ate it.
-The sausages looked good, too, they looked just like salamis, but I guess I should’ve asked for more information.
+Walking further around the Old Town area was like stepping back in history to a medieval European marketplace; Blacksmiths making knives on anvils in the street, pork legs cooking over an open flame, and more homemade sausages.
+I bought a plate of the pork, was instantly asked how many beers I wanted, and we went over to a standing-room table and ate.
+The sausages seemed good too, they looked just like salamis, but I guess I should’ve asked for more information.
 I bought a wild boar sausage, was told to store it in the fridge in paper, not plastic, and that was it.

 That night we went to a restaurant called Mlýnec for a five course dinner.
 Our reservation was for 7:30pm, the Czech vs. Finland game was on at 10:00pm, should have plenty of time.